broken-byte/HR_test_environment_with_solutions/readMe.md

     to install the dependencies for the test environment.

-5. Specify the the source/root directory in your IDE.
+5. Specify the source/root directory in your IDE.
 This is super important as Python needs a root directory so that it can import things correctly.

     I use PyCharm Community Edition (I highly suggest you do the same for Python development) so to specify the source I go to Preferences -> Project -> Project Structure and right click the top level of this git repo and check "Sources".
-The top level directory should now be blue or some such color depending on your IDE theme.
+The top level directory should now be blue, or some such color depending on your IDE theme.

 6. Specify your SDK.
 This synchronizes your IDE with the virtual environment we created in step 3.

-    in Pycharm, simply go to Preferences -> Project -> Project Interpreter and in the python interpreter drop down select the Python source that lies in your virtual env directory.
+    in Pycharm, simply go to Preferences -> Project -> Project Interpreter and in the python interpreter drop-down select the Python source that lies in your virtual env directory.
 Mine is in env/bin/python.

 5. You're all set! :)